-29. Keep it classic with grey and white hallway colours
+29. Keep it classic with grey and white hallway colors

 Classics are classic for a reason and this gorgeous white and grey scheme demonstrates as much.
 If you're looking for a simple, yet stylish scheme guaranteed to last more than one season, you've come to the right place.

-30. Introduce pops of colour in your furnishings
+30. Introduce pops of color in your furnishings

 31. Add a touch of luxe with gold and blue